Facebook pixel

 Conclusion (approx. 1 p.m.)

-At the conclusion of the Commencement exercises, the stage party, followed by trustees, faculty, administrators, and staff, will recess at the direction of the Assistant Marshals, forming a double line from in front of the stage, through the Athletic Track and Field Complex entrance.
-On direction, graduates will march by twos between the double line of trustees, faculty, administrators, and staff, breaking formation at the end of the double line.
-Please wait for your graduate to emerge from the double line.
+At the conclusion of Commencement exercises, the stage party, followed by the trustees, faculty, administrators, and staff, will recess under the direction of Assistant Marshals, forming a double line from the Gambal Athletic Center lobby out to the side parking area.
+On direction, graduates proceed through the double line of trustees, faculty, administrators, and staff, breaking formation at the end of the double line.

 Photography